SURAJOP7/SURAJOP7/README.md

 ![](https://www.gnu.org/graphics/gplv3-or-later.png)

-Copyright (C) 2021 LIGHTYAGAMI-OP
+Copyright (C) 2021 NUCLEAR-OP

-Project [LIGHTyAGAMIBot](https://github.com/illusionX07/INFINITYBOT) is free software: you can redistribute it and/or modify
+Project [NUCLEARSPAMBOT](https://github.com/SURAJOP7/NUCLEARSPAMBOT) is free software: you can redistribute it and/or modify

 it under the terms of the GNU General Public License as published by